Mayur-Shiwal/Snake_Game_SFML/README.md

 # Snake Game using SFML in C++

 ## Description
 This is a simple Snake Game implemented in C++ using the SFML (Simple and Fast Multimedia Library) framework.
 The game allows the player to control a snake that moves around the screen, eating food to grow longer.
-The objective of the game is to avoid collisions with the walls and with the snake's own body while trying to achieve the highest possible score.
+The objective of the game is to avoid collisions with the snake's own body while trying to achieve the highest possible score.

 ## Features
 - Classic Snake gameplay.